skaggz88/jforte1495.github.io/index.md

 ### Code Review
 ![Video](src)

+### Software Engineering/Design
+The project that I have chosen is a simple “to-do” list.
+This is a common starting project for programmers.
+It is an especially common web development program.
+I have been dabbling in web development for a while now.
+I have made a couple of websites, but I want to make a web-based platform.
+This project was created a few months ago with the intentions of becoming a Remote Work Platform (RWP).
+I chose this piece for my work because it demonstrates a transformation of a simple programming task into a full-blown software project.
+This project will be worked on even after this project is over.
+This course will only cover a few specific enhancements that are crucial to the development of this platform.
+This includes configuring a server, database storage, and applying coding best practices to the platform.
+For the first assignment, I had to restructure the entire project.
+I had to add a frontend and backend folder.
+I had to configure a web-server in the backend.
+This will eventually include database connectivity.
+The frontend runs on port 3000 while the server runs on port 5000.
+Most of the styling was preserved, however, the SASS functionality was lost.
+This will have to be reconfigured but this out of the scope of this course.
+This part of the project was pretty straight forward and easy.
+There was some frustration with figuring out what should go in what specific modules.
+It is also hard to build this platform without the database functionality.
+The program saves to “local storage” which doesn’t exist

+when it is active on the web.
+This means that all of the functions will have to be modified to properly query an SQL Database.
+While this created some frustrations, it is to be expected.
+I also ran into troubles with github.
+I misconfigured my repository and I ended up creating merge conflicts so now I have recreate the repository.

+### Data Structures and Algorithms

+        This was by far the toughest part of the project for me.
+I have never worked with MySQL in a Node application before.
+It was pretty tough.
+I originally created my application the same way I have made others with MongoDB.
+The SQL queries, however, run differently and have a different syntax.
+This involved having to almost completely overhaul my application.
+This is okay, however as the application now functions properly.
+It connects to a database as it is supposed to.
+The only thing that I seemed to have lost in this is the front end and graphics.
+This should be pretty easy to fix
+	I have gained invaluable experience in working with SQL and NodeJS.
+These are both very powerful tools that are widely used in the world of web development.
+One thing that I could look into more is to further secure my application to prevent code/SQL injections from happening.
+The actual database connection was not as big of a problem as was actually creating the queries.
+Now that I have overcome this obstacle, I can move forward with other things such as unit testing each individual function as well.
+Unit testing is an imperative part of professional code.

+### Databases
+        The project that I have chosen is a simple “to-do” list.
+This is a common starting project for programmers.
+It is an especially common web development program.
+I have been dabbling in web development for a while now.
+I have made a couple of websites, but I want to make a web-based platform.
+This project was created a few months ago with the intentions of becoming a Remote Work Platform (RWP).
+         I chose this piece for my work because it demonstrates a transformation of a simple programming task into a full-blown software project.
+This project will be worked on even after this project is over.
+This course will only cover a few specific enhancements that are crucial to the development of this platform.
+This includes configuring a server, database storage, and applying coding best practices to the platform.
+        This part of the assignment involved implementing a database connection.
+This is the big leap from the current state of this application as the original application saved all information to local storage.
+This is fine and good for a desktop application, but this will not work for a web application.
+I chose to use MySQL as the database of choice.
+This database is hosted on the google cloud platform and utilizes the database “wrk_rm_tables”.
+This is where the information for all of the actual “to-do’s” will be stored.
+        To implement the connection, I had to add a “db.js” module into the back end.
+The code as well as the output tests this database connection and throws an error if the connection is not made.
+To further test the connection, a sample query was made.
+This is demonstrative and will be removed from the final product.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown